ienjoymostofit/AGDR/README.md

 ### Prerequisites

 - Python 3.8+
-- Docker and Docker Compose (for Neo4j and optionally pgvector)
+- Docker and Docker Compose (for Neo4j and pgvector)
 - Access to OpenAI API or a compatible LLM API endpoint (e.g., Ollama).
 - A running PostgreSQL instance with the `pgvector` extension enabled.
 - Access to a local LLM API endpoint (e.g., Ollama) is recommended for faster iteration, especially for the reasoning and embedding models.